-In order to verify the viability of the present lowcarbon solutions, it is of interest to study the availability of Cu, Ni, Mn, Cr, Mo, Zn, rare earths, Nd, Si, Ag, Li, Co, graphite, and some other critical materials.
+In order to verify the viability of the present low-carbon solutions, it is of interest to study the availability of Cu, Ni, Mn, Cr, Mo, Zn, rare earths, Nd, Si, Ag, Li, Co, graphite and other critical materials.

-3 Availability of critical minerals and prospective of their reserves and recycling
+3. Availability of critical minerals and prospective of their reserves and recycling

-Most critical minerals are considerably more abundant in the earth's crust (lithosphere) than in seawater.
+Most critical minerals are considerably more abundant in earth's crust than in sea water.
 There are also critical minerals in the magma, but their concentration is too low to justify their exploitation with available technologies.
-The most significant source of minerals is, for now, the continental part of the lithosphere.
-A particularly valuable insight into the availability of minerals from the lithosphere was provided in the research of Skinner [20].
+The most significant source of minerals is, for now, the continental part of the earth's crust.
+A particularly valuable insight into the availability of minerals from the earth's crust was provided in [16].
 Within 10-50 km of depth, at least traces are available for 88 chemical elements.
-Only 12 elements are present at levels above 0.1% by weight, and these are O, Si, Al, Fe, Ca, Mg, Na, K, Ti, H, Mn, and P. These elements are considered geochemically abundant, and they were widely used in traditional industries.
-Notwithstanding steadily declining grade of ore, geochemically abundant minerals will be readily available and there are no major technological barriers to their extraction.
+Only 12 elements are present at levels above 0.1% by weight, and these are O, Si, Al, Fe, Ca, Mg, Na, K, Ti, H, Mn and P. These elements are considered geochemically abundant, and they were widely used in traditional industries.
+Notwithstanding steadily-declining grade of ore, geochemically abundant minerals will be readily available and there are no major technological barriers in their extraction.

-Other elements (Zn, Cr, Ni, Cu, Co, U, Sn, Ag, and Au.) are considered geochemically scarce, yet many of them are used in low-carbon devices and systems.
-The exploitation of scarce minerals is further complicated by the nature of their distribution in the lithosphere.
-They rarely form separate minerals in common rocks, and the vast majority of their content is represented as randomly distributed atoms [20] trapped by isomorphous substitution where a scarce atom replaces an atom of an abundant element.
-A very small fraction of the total scarce mineral content is found within geologically limited volumes in higher concentrations.
-These volumes are the result of some rather rare circumstances in which scarce compounds of desired minerals occur in much higher concentrations than in areas with isomorphous atomic substitutes.
+Other elements (Zn, Cr, Ni, Cu, Co, U, Sn, Ag, Au...) are considered geochemically scarce, yet many of them are used in low-carbon devices and systems.
+The exploitation of scarce minerals is further complicated by the nature of their distribution in the earth's crust.
+They rarely form separate minerals in common rocks, and vast majority of their content is represented as randomly distributed atoms [16] trapped by isomorphous substitution where a scarce atom replaces and atom of an abundant element.
+A very small fraction of the total scarce mineral content is found in geologically limited volumes with higher concentration.
+These volumes are the result of some rather rare circumstances in which scarce mineral compounds occur with much higher concentrations than in areas with isomorphous atomic substitutes.
 An example is Pb, which represents 0.001% of the continental crust, while it is obtained from ores containing at least 2% Pb.
-Proven Pb ore reserves are more than 10^5 times smaller than the total amount of Pb in the lithosphere [20].
+Proven Pb ore reserves are more than 100 000 times smaller than the total amount of Pb in earth's crust.